Debt consolidation loans

 - Debt management plans – an agreement between you and your creditors to pay all of your debts in affordable monthly payments.

-- Administration Order – if your debts are under £5,000 and you have a county court judgment (CCJ), you can apply to make one payment a month to your local court.
-The court will then divide this money between your creditors.
+- Administration Order – if your debts are under £5,000 and you have a County Court Judgment (CCJ), you can apply to make one payment a month to your local court.
+The court will then divide this money among your creditors.

 Are there debt consolidation loans for bad credit?

-A secured loan might also get you a better interest rate.
-But be aware that if you default on repayments, you risk losing your home.
+A secured loan might also offer a lower interest rate.
+But be aware that if you take on debt for longer, you could pay more overall.
+And if you default on the repayments, you risk losing the asset you secured the loan against.

 How much does a debt consolidation loan cost?

-The total cost of your loan consolidation will depend on:
+The total cost of your loan will depend on:

 - The amount you’re borrowing